 None of the directors on the board of the company have been debarred or disqualified from being appointed or continuing as directors of companies by the Board/Ministry of Corporate Affairs or any such statutory authority.
-A certificate from a company secretary in practice has been attached herewith as Annexure - 3.4.
+A certificate from a Company secretary in practice has been attached herewith as Annexure - 3.4.

-2.2 The names and categories of the Directors on the Board and the number of directorships and committee memberships/chairmanship held by them in other companies as on 31st March 2020 are given below:
+2.2 The names and categories of the Directors on the Board and the number of directorships and committee memberships/chairmanship held by them in other companies as on 31st March 2021 are given below:

-Name of the Director DIN Category Designation No. of Directorships , Committee Chairmanshi Memberships in other Companies Other Directorships Committee Chairmanship Committee Memberships Mr. Dara Phirozeshaw Mehta 00041164 Non-Executive, Independent Chairman 5 Nil Nil Mr. Brijesh Arora 00952523 Executive Managing Director Nil Nil Nil Mr. Christian Schlossnikl 07557639 Non-Executive, Non-Independent Director 1 Nil Nil Mr. SanjeevTaneja 08055630 Non-Executive, Non-Independent Director 3 Nil Nil Ms. Meng Tang 07012101 Non-Executive, Non-Independent (Woman) Director 1 Nil Nil
+Name of the Director DIN Category Designation No. of Directorships 1 , Committee Chairmanships/ Memberships 2 in other Companies Other Directorships Committee Chairmanship Committee Memberships Mr. Dara Phirozeshaw Mehta 00041164 Non-Executive, Independent Chairman 4 Nil Nil Mr. Christian Schlossnikl 07557639 Non-Executive, Non-Independent Director Nil Nil Nil Ms. Meng Tang 07012101 Non-Executive, Non- Independent (Woman) Director Nil Nil Nil Ms. Sonia Prashar 06477222 Non-Executive, Independent (Woman) Director 2 Nil Nil Mr. Vinod Paremal 08803466 Non-Executive, Non-Independent Director 3 Nil Nil Mr. Gopalakrishnan A lyer 00388092 Non-Executive, Non-Independent Director Nil Nil Nil